01 October 2017

 There is a great deal of humour here.
 Those who are skilled in the Law failed to see the flawed legal trap.
 And in doing this they display their innate inabilities, their incomparable incompetence, their own failures in judgment.

-In this evening’s reading, Christ answers with a two-part question.
+In this morning’s reading, Christ answers with a two-part question.
 And once again, he turns the tables on those who confront him.
 They are taken aback; they are caught in a dilemma.
 If they answer one way, they are caught out; if they answer the other, they are still caught out.
 It’s a dichotomy.
 And either way they cannot win.

 As they are left mulling this over, Christ tells the parable of two sons and a father.
 The second dichotomy, the second comparison, the second either/or choice, is posed when Christ tells this parable about a father who sends his two sons, a willing son and an unwilling son, to work in the family vineyard.